This publication provides a basic overview of plant patents, and is intended to:

 Grant of a plant patent precludes others from asexually reproducing, selling, offering for sale, or using the patented plant or any of its parts in the United States or importing them into the United States.
 A plant patent is regarded as limited to one plant, or genome.
 A plant derived from a sport or a mutant is unlikely of the same genotype as the original plant, and thus would not be covered by the plant patent to the original plant.
 Such plant derived from a sport or such mutant may itself be protected under a separate plant patent, subject to meeting the requirements of patentability.
 A plant patent expires 20 years from the filing date of the patent application.
 As with utility patents, when the plant patent expires, the subject matter of the patent is in the public domain.

 While the formal requirements of an application for plant patent will be outlined below, anyone seeking a patent should consult with the USPTO Web site just before filing of an application to ensure that new requirements have not been made, and that the fees filed with the application reflect the current amount due, as such are subject to change.
 Filing an application which is not complete may result in the application not being accepted by the USPTO, and thus may result in the loss of intellectual property rights.
 Applications which are not formal when filed may also result in loss of rights.
-Current filing, search, and examination fees for Plant Patent Applications may be found at: https://www.uspto.gov/learning-and-resources/fees-and-payment/uspto-fee-schedule.
-(Fees are subject to change.)
+Current filing, search, and examination fees for Plant Patent Applications are listed on the USPTO fee schedule (fees are subject to change).
 Prospective applicants are reminded that currently plant patent applications under 35 U.S.C.
 161 are not allowed to be filed electronically, for example, using the USPTO’s EFS-Web system available at the USPTO’s Web site.

 Those seeking a plant patent should be aware that they may prosecute their applications through the services of a registered patent attorney or agent.
 If the applicant is the assignee (juristic entity), then it is required that a patent practitioner be used.
 While the USPTO will not help in the selection of an attorney/agent, one seeking a plant patent should select an attorney/agent who is registered to practice before the USPTO.

-The USPTO maintains a directory of registered patent attorneys and agents that can be downloaded at https://oedci.uspto.gov/OEDCI/practitionerRoster.jsp
+The USPTO maintains a directory of registered patent attorneys and agents that is available for download.

 Content and Arrangement